waynodiablo/Oystercard/further_javascript/03_output_to_do_list_as_html.md

 ### Learning objectives covered

+- Generate HTML for an unordered list.
-- Implement a simple template.
+- Implement a simple dynamic template.

 ### To complete this challenge, you will need to: